-You should contact the appropriate Outpatient Appointments Office or the practice manager on the number provided below in order to make an appointment for your follow up with the consultant between two to four weeks post-surgery.
+You should contact the appropriate Outpatient Appointments Office or the Practice Manager on the number provided below in order to make an appointment for your follow up with the consultant between two to four weeks post-surgery.

 You will then be advised to see your consultant for a follow up at 3 months, 6 months and 12 months post-surgery.
-You should also see your dietitian for a follow up at 3 months post-surgery.
+You should also see your dietitian for a follow up between 1 to 3 months post-surgery.
 Appointments with the dietitian should be booked through the Practice Manager.